JuliaGraphics/Luxor.jl/docs/src/polygons.md

 You can convert the current path to an array of Bézier paths using the `pathtobezierpaths()` function.

 In the next example, the letter "a" is placed at the current position (set by `move()`) and then converted to an array of Bézier paths.
-Each Bézier path is drawn first of all in gray, then each segment is drawn (in orange) showing how the control points affect the curvature of the Bézier segments.
+Each Bézier path is drawn first of all in gray, then the control points of segment are drawn (in orange) showing how they affect the curvature.

 ```@example
 using Luxor # hide